 The method of foil activation has been studied in-depth in the nuclear sciences and engineering community.
 A list of the various requirements that are of importance for a neutron activation foil experiment with energies in the range of thermal to approximately 20 MeV are summarized below [60, 65, 66].

-The reaction neutron cross-section is extremely important for foil activation, and there are a few key parameters that should be considered.
-First, the magni- tude of the cross-section determines the reaction rate of the product nuclides.
-A large cross-section allows for more activation, and therefore, better results when analyzing the activation foils.
-Second, the uniqueness of the cross-section shape is used to unfold the incident neutron energy spectrum.
-An (n,γ) cross-section may peak in a particular region, which is essential to providing information of the neutron flux in that energy region.
+The reaction neutron cross section is extremely important for foil activation, and there are a few key parameters that should be considered.
+First, the magni- tude of the cross section determines the reaction rate of the product nuclides.
+A large cross section allows for more activation, and therefore, better results when analyzing the activation foils.
+Second, the uniqueness of the cross section shape is used to unfold the incident neutron energy spectrum.
+An (n,γ) cross section may peak in a particular region, which is essential to providing information of the neutron flux in that energy region.
 Alternatively, a threshold reaction, such as an (n,2n), is important for providing information of the flux at higher energies.
 Third, the selected foils for an experiment should cover the entire en- ergy range of the incident neutron flux.
-Finally, the cross-section must be well
+Finally, the cross section must be well

 characterized with low uncertainty over the neutron energy range of interest.

-The range of activation product half-lives applicable for a particular experiment depend on of detectors and the foils post-irradiation.
-A long lived radioisotope will be available for counting for longer times at the expense of the total activity.
+The range of activation product half-lives applicable for a particular experiment depend on availability of detectors and the foils post-irradiation.
+A long-lived radioisotope will be available for counting for longer times at the expense of the total activity.
 The opposite is true for short half-lives.
-Half-live on the order of an hour to a few years are generally used; however, the half-life must also be balanced with the production of the radioisotope to understand the entire picture.
+Half-lives on the order of an hour to a few years are generally used; however, the half-life must also be balanced with the production of the radioisotope to understand the entire picture.

 The elemental and chemical purity of the activation foil should be well known.
 An unknown composition foil can produce erroneous results.

 Interfering reaction channels and decay emissions should be avoided.
 An ex- ample of this is natural copper, which has multiple 511 keV emissions from different reaction channels.
 It is difficult to distinguish these gamma-rays to determine activation in counting.
 Similar problems arise in multi-isotope ma- terials that have multiple reactions producing the same nuclide.
-For example, the 106Cd (n,γ) reaction produces the same isotope as a 108Cd (n,2n) reaction which complicates the determination of contributions to the reaction products.
+For example, the 106Cd (n,γ) reaction produces the same isotope as a 108Cd (n,2n) reaction, which complicates the determination of contributions to the reaction products.

 The activation foil should be optically thin to not cause perturbations of the neutron flux.
 An additional benefit of relatively thin foils is that the gamma-ray emissions for detection are not significantly attenuated through self-shielding.
 In general, adding additional foils helps to improve the unfolding results, as long as the entire foil set remains generally optically thin [67].